notmuch/notmuch/doc/man1/notmuch-config.rst

 The **config** command can be used to get or set settings in the notmuch configuration file and corresponding database.

-Items marked **[STORED IN DATABASE]** are only in the database.
-They should not be placed in the configuration file, and should be accessed programmatically as described in the SYNOPSIS above.

 **get**
     The value of the specified configuration item is printed to stdout.
 If the item has multiple values (it is a list), each value